poppy-project/poppy-docs/02-getting-started/05-visualize.md

 ![Torso V-REP](../img/torso/explauto-vrep.png)![Torso Explauto Res](../img/torso/explauto-res.png)

-*Note: Even if we try, to reproduce the robot behavior and functioning, some differences remain.
+*Note: Even if we try, to reproduce the robot behaviour and functioning, some differences remain.
 In particular, if you make a robot walk in simulation that does not necessarily mean that it will walk in the real world.*